tldr-pages/tldr/pages/common/feh.md

 `feh --bg-{{center|fill|max|scale|tile}} {{path/to/image}}`

-- Create a montage of all images within a directory, outputing as a new image:
+- Create a montage of all images within a directory, outputting as a new image:

 `feh --montage --thumb-height {{150}} --thumb-width {{150}} --index-info "{{%nn%wx%h}}" --output {{path/to/montage_image.png}}`